tilburgsciencehub/website/content/topics/Research-skills/Writing/master-thesis-guide/data_coding.md

 - *Showcasing your work:* After finishing the project, you can keep it on GitHub, making it accessible for others to use and showcasing your research!

-Follow [this building block](/share/data) to learn how to use GitHub for your project!
+Use [this topic](/share/data) to learn how to use GitHub for your project!

 ## Data collection techniques